Automation, we often find this word in the media.

 Last but not least, one of the prevalent applications using machine learning in our daily lives is advertisement.
 The main technology behind the advertisement is machine learning driven recommendation systems, which companies like Netflix, Amazon or YouTube all implemented already.

-In the next post, we will dive into the details of Collaboration Filtering which is one of widely used recommendation algorithms.
+In the next post we dive into the details of Collaboration Filtering, one of most widely used recommendation algorithms.

 Latest posts by Soojung Hong (see all)